hemisemidemipresent/cyberquincy/README.md

 3. to register slash commands type `node register`

-4. to run type `node server`, to run with sharding run `node index`
+4. to run type `node server`, or to run with sharding run `node index`

 # Project Info

--   this project uses CommonJS modules
+-   this project uses CommonJS modules (no `import` or `export`, just `require` and `module.exports`)
 -   there is now ESLint for this project - there is an `.eslintrc.json` linter file now which should hopefully enforce a somewhat consistent code standard
+-   to use eslint to check for errors run `npx eslint <file or directory>`.
+Many text editors also have integration with eslint as well.

+## Project Information (Where do the numbers and stats come from)

+-   Much of the data the bot uses is within the `./jsons` folder
+-   Tower Information are from Extreme Bloonology and their pastebins ([Heroes](./helpers/heroes.js) and [Towers](./helpers/towers.js))
+-   This bot also uses the [Official Ninja Kiwi API](https://data.ninjakiwi.com)

 # Contributing Guidelines